-Rule 33 Closing of list of speakers During the course of a debate the Chairman may announce the list of speakers and, with the consent of the Board, declare the list closed.
-He may, however, accord the right of reply to a Member if a speech delivered after the list has been declared closed makes this desirable.
-Rule 34 Texts of proposals At the request of any Member, supported by two other Members, discussion of any substantive motion, resolution or amendment shall be suspended until the text is circulated in the working languages to all Members present.
-Rule 35 Withdrawal of proposals A proposal may be withdrawn by its proposer at any time before voting on it has begun, provided that the proposal has not been amended.
+Rule 35 Withdrawal of proposals

+A proposal may be withdrawn by its proposer at any time before voting on it has begun, provided that the proposal has not been amended.
 A proposal withdrawn may be reintroduced by any other Member.

-Rule 36 Division of proposals Parts of a proposal shall be voted on separately if a Member requests that the proposal be divided.
+Rule 36 Division of proposals

+Parts of a proposal shall be voted on separately if a Member requests that the proposal be divided.
 Those parts of a proposal which have been approved in separate vote shall then be put to a vote as a whole.
 If all the operative parts of the proposal have been rejected, the proposal shall be considered to have been rejected as a whole.

-Rule 37 Voting on amendments When an amendment to a proposal is moved, the amendment shall be voted on first.
-When two or more amendments to a proposal are moved, the Board shall first vote on the amendment furthest removed in sub- stance from the original proposal and then on the amendment next furthest removed therefrom and so on, until all the amendments have been put to the vote.
-The Chairman shall determine the order of voting on amendments under this Rule.
-If one or more amendments are adopted, the amended proposal shall then be voted upon.
-4. A motion is considered an amendment to a proposal if it merely adds to, deletes from or revises part of that proposal.
+Rule 37 Voting on amendments

+- 1. When an amendment to a proposal is moved, the amendment shall be voted on first. - 2.
+When two or more amendments to a proposal are moved, the Board shall first vote on the amendment furthest removed in substance from the original proposal and then on the amendment next furthest removed therefrom and so on, until all the amendments have been put to the vote.
+The Chairman shall determine the order of voting on amendments under this Rule. - 3.
+If one or more amendments are adopted, the amended proposal shall then be voted upon. - 4.
+A motion is considered an amendment to a proposal if it merely adds to, deletes from or revises part of that proposal.